spkane/docker201/terraform/README.md

 Before you start, you need to create your ssh keys.
 Terraform will create a key-pair in AWS, based on these keys.
 See [how to create ssh keys](https://confluence.atlassian.com/bitbucketserver/creating-ssh-keys-776639788.html)
 Create a .pem file with private ssh key you generated.
 Terraform will need to the .pem file to connect to instances for provisioning.
 #### Update the project file with new information
-There are three files that need your credentials to be sucessfully setup.
+There are three files that need your credentials to be successfully setup.
 First of all, update *key-pair.tf* and set the path to the public ssh key, generated earlier.
 In *variables.tf* update your AWS account information.
 In *app-instances.tf* update the connection block for each resource with the path to the ssh private key.

 ## How to use
 After all configuration files are ready, you can do check to see if there are any mistakes.